-Sold only 3lb., 7lb., and 14lb. sealed linen bags by Grocers and Health Food Stores, or 28lb. will be sent direct, carriage paid, for 5/-.
 "ARTOX" is not sold loose.

-WRITE to-day for Me let post free.
-It is full information and most valuable APPLEYARDS LTD. (Dept Z),
+WRITE to-day for mer let post free.
+It is full of useful information and most valuable recipes.
+APPLEYARDS LTD. (Dept Z),

-Millers, ROTHERHAM
+Millers, ROTKERHAM

-The lot also of the poorer English widow is hard, and the nextom that obtains in this country of enforcing poverty on the protection is a disgrace to the professors of Christianity.
-If the remains an interesting fact that, in doing one's hospital rounds in India, one can generally tell at a glance whether a "new patient" is an orthodox Hindu or Mohammedan, or whether her upbringing has been more liberal.
+The lot also of the poorer English widow is hard, and the custom that obtains in this country of enforcing poverty on her by refusing her equal pay for equal work and equal political protection is a disgrace to the professors of Christianity.
+But it remains an interesting fact that, in doing one's hospital rounds in India, one can generally tell at a glance whether a "new patient" is an orthodox Hindu or Mohammedan, or whether her upbringing has been more liberal.
 The faces of one's Indian nurses, again, are alive with intelligence; one may put this down either to their Christianity or to what has followed on it, their education.
-But in either as it is shows that the impact of the West on the East can produce a iurther and most desirable development in Indian women.
-In a mission hospital, moreover, unlike a hospital at home, one sees the higher castes and classes, which makes one's judgment a fairer one-i.e., one is not noting the effect of the thing for a woman in a zenana to disappear, and no more public thing for a woman is terribly frequent, but there is more public on its England is terribly frequent, but there is more public on the East can be the divided on the England is terribly frequent.
-But there is more public on the England is terribly the divided of the terribution.
+But in either case it shows that the impact of the West on the East can produce a further and most desirable development in Indian women.
+In a mission hospital, moreover, unlike a hospital at home, one sees the higher castes and classes, which makes one's judgment a fairer one-i.e., one is not noting the effect of the change amongst only pariah classes.